CausaLM: Causal Model Explanation Through Counterfactual Language Models: Discussion and Conclusion

 Finally, there is a significant challenge in validating the quality of a causal explanation method.
 One method, which we have used in our \textit{Gender} and \textit{Race} experiments, is to use synthetic data, where the validation is more accurate and reliable.
 However, this comes at the expense of not using real-world data, which is more natural and complex.
 When using real-world data to validate causal methods, we often need to generate counterfactual examples manually.
 While in the \textit{Adjectives} experiments we were able to create such examples without manual interventions, it is almost always hard to do.
 For example, it would be almost impossible to create a counterfactual example with respect to a \textit{Topic} without manually generating a new example.

 In this work we have created four datasets, two synthetic and two real-world, that allow for such causal validation.
 However, the synthetic dataset (EEEC), is limited in terms of the language it expresses, and the real-world dataset (Sentiment) only has automatically generated counterfactual examples, which can be inaccurate.
-We see the creation of a dataset that is both natural and includes precise counterfactual examples as crucial for the advancement and dissemination of causal model explanations in NLP, and will explore such datasets in future work.
+We see the creation of a dataset that is both natural and includes precise counterfactual examples as crucial for the advancement and dissemination of causal model explanations in NLP, and plan to further develop such datasets.